pierrepo/PBxplore/doc/source/installation.rst

 Installing PBxplore
 -------------------

-Once dependencies installed, the most straightforward way is to use `pip`:
+The most straightforward way is to use `pip`:

 .. code-block:: bash